baberrehman/disjoint-union/doc/oopsla21/reviews/reply.md

 FILL ME

-Our semantics does indeed require types to be present at runtime, we will clarify this.
+Our semantics does indeed require type annotations to be present at runtime, we will clarify this.

 ```
                                   |   C/C++ | Sum types   | Union Types in this paper (and much RW)